-RMG has reviewed the above referenced site plan, identified the soil conditions anticipated to be encountered during construction of the proposed OWTS for each lot.
-This review included the Natural Resource Conservation Service - NRCS data provided by websoilsurvey.nrcs.usda.gov.
-The Soil Survey Descriptions are presented below.
-A review of FEMA Map No. 08041C0320G, effective December 7, 2018 indicates that the proposed treatment areas are not located within an identified floodplain.
+RMG has reviewed the above referenced survey reflecting the proposed lot layout.
+We have identified the soil conditions anticipated to be encountered during construction of the proposed OWTS for the three new lots.
+We reviewed the Natural Resource Conservation Service - NRCS data provided by websoilsurvey.nrcs.usda.gov. and the Soil Survey Descriptions are presented below.
+A review of FEMA Map No. 08041C0340G, effective December 7, 2018 indicates that the proposed treatment areas are not located within an identified floodplain.